Makhachkala: Early history

-The Safavids started operations to spread Shiism in Dagestan at the beginning of the 19th century but were met with fierce resistance of Dagestanis.
+The Safavids started operations to spread Shiism in Dagestan at the beginning of the 19th century but were met with fierce resistance from Dagestanis.
 Shah Abbas II established a significant influence in Dagestan in 1639.
 It started to attract the attention of the Russians from the 17th century onwards.
 It remained the scene of a struggle for influence between Iranians, Russians and Ottomans from the beginning of the 17th century.

 When the Safavids began to lose their power at the beginning of the 17th century, the people of Dagestan united under the leadership of Çolak Surhay Khan of the Gazikumukh Khanate, and they won a victory against Iran in 1712.
-In order to continue their success, he took the people of Dagestan, who asked for help from the Ottoman administration, under his protection by sending gifts to the sultans of the Sublime Porte.
+To continue their success, he took the people of Dagestan, who asked for help from the Ottoman administration, under his protection by sending gifts to the sultans of the Sublime Porte.

 Although the Russians could not hold on to the interior of Dagestan, they expanded their sovereignty towards the Caspian coast and could only be stopped in front of Baku with the help of the Ottoman forces under the command of Mustafa Pasha.
 With a treaty signed between Russia and Iran in 1724, Derbend, Baku and some other places in the region were left to Russia.
 As a result of his struggles against the Russians, Nadir Shah captured the south of Dagestan, Derbend and Baku with the Rasht Treaty signed in 1732, and some lands between the Sulak and Kura (Kür) rivers with the 1735 treaty.
 After 1747, the Russians regained influence in Dagestan.

+19th century

 In the 1840s, after Russian Empire seized the Kumyk plateau, Anji-kala became the place where fort Petrovskoye was founded.
 A town status was granted to the fortress in 1857.
 The Russian name of the city was Petrovskoye (Петро́вское)—after the Russian Tsar Peter the Great, who waged war in the region in 1722 during his Persian Campaign.
 However, among the local Kumyks the city was still known as Anzhi-Qala, The Pearl Fortress (Qala means fortress or a city with walls, while Anzhi / Inzhi / Inji means pearl in Kumyk).
 There is also still a hill called Anji-arqa, meaning the hill of Anji.

 After gaining town status in 1857, the Petrovskoye fortress was renamed Petrovsk-Port (Петро́вск-Порт), sometimes simply Petrovsk.

 In 1894, a railway line linked the city to Vladikavkaz (in present-day North Ossetia-Alania) and Baku (in present-day Azerbaijan).
 However, despite the development, a report from 1904 detailed the spread of malaria and unsuitable drinking water in the city.